How To Get Rid Of Ice Burns

 Anyone can get an ice burn, but some people are at greater risk.
 For instance:

-- People with medical conditions like diabetes, peripheral vascular disease, and peripheral neuropathy are said to be at greater risk of frostbite and ice burns (1), (2).
+- People with medical conditions like diabetes, peripheral vascular disease, and peripheral neuropathyi XA condition characterized by weakness and pain due to nerve damage in hands or feet due to diabetes, injuries, or any infection. are said to be at greater risk of frostbite and ice burns (1), (2).

 - Young children and the elderly are particularly vulnerable to ice burns due to their thin and fragile skin.